RussellJQA/tau-robotframework/exercise-16/README.md

 2. Challenge (20 min):
    - Assert that the browser has navigated to the Add Invoice Page

+### CHALLENGE (20 MIN):
+Assert that the browser has navigated to the Add Invoice Page.

+### EXTRA CREDIT:
+- Make additional verifications that will help you be sure you're on the right page.
+- Log clear error messages to the report/log files using the verification keywords you've chosen to use.

 ### DEBRIEF (10 MIN):
 - How is verification with automation different than manual?
 - How do you verify a successful page navigation?
   - Should you?

-### EXTRA CREDIT:
-- Make additional verifications that will help you be sure you're on the right page.
-- Log clear error messages to the report/log files using the verification keywords you've chosen to use.